movementkitchen/website/src/pages/about/index.md

 title: About
 ---

+### About Movement Kitchen

+I love kitchens.
+Kitchen is always a place where magic happens.
+A source of physical, mental and spiritual sustenance.
+Kitchen makes a home homely.
+It's a place where no make up and bedhead are always fine.
+A place of getting the hands dirty, playing and experimentation.
+A place of connecting to your intuition, following the gut.

+My studio really happens to be in our large open-plan kitchen and the living room.
+When I don't teach here our living space is still full of exercise props (e.g. half domes, balance boards, spiky balls and resistance bands) lying around and me and the children playing with them here and there as I'm trying to cook dinner.

+Movement kitchen for me symbolises weaving movement into the everyday life, living in a way that movement becomes a part of your identity.
+I aim to create the warm, homely, intimate atmosphere of the kitchen in my sessions too.
+In some way, my movement coaching sessions are similar to inviting someone for dinner and ending up cooking together, playfully mixing spices into a tasty nurturing meal.

+I work a lot with biomechanics and science of movement but in a relaxed and informal way, guided by empathy and intuition.
+Instead of a lab my working space is a kitchen, both literally and metaphorically.

 ### About Ivana

 My movement journey has been paved by various injuries and finding ways to heal